KumoCorp/kumomta/docs/userguide/configuration/example.md

 -- We strongly recommend reading the User Guide chapter on configuration before working with -- this example policy.
 See https://docs.kumomta.com/userguide/configuration

+-- This file must be written to /opt/kumomta/etc/policy/init.lua for use.

 -- This require statement is needed in any script passed to KumoMTA.
 -- Includes from this policy script will not need this declared again. local kumo = require 'kumo'